ycm-core/YouCompleteMe/README.md

     let g:ycm_show_diagnostics_ui = 1

+### The `g:ycm_diagnostic_ignore_files` option

+Use this option to specify files that do not display diagnostic UI.
+It's a list of regular-expression patterns.
+The full paths of files are matched against these patterns, and the matches are case sensitive.
+Use `\c` to specify case insensitive patterns.
+For example, if you do not want to diagnose the files in '/usr/include' and all the C header files, set this in ~/.vimrc:

+    let g:ycm_diagnostic_ignore_files = ['\m^/usr/include/',  '\m\c\.h$']

+This option is part of the Syntastic compatibility layer; if the option is not set, YCM will fall back to the value of the `g:syntastic_ignore_files` option before using this option's default.

+Default: `[]`

+    let g:ycm_diagnostic_ignore_files = []

 ### The `g:ycm_error_symbol` option

 YCM will use the value of this option as the symbol for errors in the Vim